 Tourist crowds in Rome in June

 For quite a few years now, the concept of high season in Rome has become very diluted.
 It is now common to find large numbers of visitors all year round, including the colder winter months.
 There is so much to discover in Rome.
 Even so, summer is still the time when the city receives the most tourists.
 The month of June is considered the beginning of that season, although without reaching the crowds more typical of July and August.

-Traditionally, the prices of hotels and other tourist services begin to increase in June due to the high demand.
+Traditionally, prices of hotels and other tourist services begin to increase in June due to high demand.
 Therefore, if you are planning to visit Rome during these dates, it is essential to organize your activities and book your accommodation well in advance.